-The Concurrent Credit Program at Enlightium Academy is a partnership between Northwest Nazarene University and Enlightium that offers students the opportunity to earn college credit while still enrolled in high school.
-Enrolling in this program shows that you are a serious student who is willing to accept the challenge of college coursework.
+The Concurrent Credit Program at Enlightium Academy (EA) is a partnership between Northwest Nazarene University (NNU) and EA that offers students the opportunity to earn college credit while still enrolled in high school.
+Enrolling in this program shows that students are willing to accept the challenge of college coursework.
 Please review EA’s Concurrent Credit Checklist for qualifications and prerequisites.

 LOOK BEYOND THE DIPLOMA.

-Graduate from high school with both a high school diploma and a college transcript.
-Complete some of your general education courses in high school, allowing you to graduate from college early.
-Completing these courses early may also leave you more time to pursue your major and other interests.
+Graduate from high school with both a high school diploma and a college transcript with earned college credits.
+Completing some of your general education courses in high school will allow you to graduate from college early and provide you more time to pursue your major and other interests.

 GO AHEAD.
 ENROLL NOW.

 Register for concurrent credit courses at Enlightium Academy.
-Earn 3 college credits with each concurrent credit course.
-NNU credits are permanent and transferrable to most colleges and universities across the country.
+Earn 3 college credits with each concurrent credit course taken through Enlightium Academy.
+NNU credits are transferable to most colleges and universities across the country.

-PRE-REQS: Qualified seniors can take concurrent credit courses.
-Special permission from the counselor is required for juniors to qualify.
+Qualified seniors and juniors can take concurrent credit courses.

-COLLEGE CREDIT: Credit hours are how most colleges and universities account for student enrollment.
-Often, credit hours taken at one college or university can transfer to another and be applied toward degree requirements.
-Once a student successfully completes a concurrent credit course, he has earned course credit from NNU that may be used at NNU or transferred to another institution.
+Credit hours taken at one college or university can transfer to another and be applied toward degree requirements.
+Once a student successfully completes a concurrent credit course, he or she has earned course credit from NNU that may be used at NNU or transferred to another institution upon high school graduation.

-STUDENT STATUS: Concurrent Credit students are officially registered, non-matriculated students of Northwest Nazarene University.
-Upon attending college, students will be considered First-Time Freshmen.
-Concurrent credits do not create transfer-student status.
-Other institutions may grant credit by transferring credit hours into a student’s program of study, reducing the remaining credit hours needed for degree completion.
-Institutions may offer a student the option of using transferred credit hours to gain exemption from specific course requirements (such as general education requirements, introductory writing courses or courses within the student’s major or minor).
-Finally, colleges and universities may allow a student to use concurrent credits to fulfill prerequisite requirements for more advanced courses.
+Concurrent credit students are officially registered at Northwest Nazarene University.
+Colleges and universities may allow a student to use concurrent credits to fulfill prerequisite requirements for more advanced courses.
 All of these forms of credit recognition may be granted individually or in combination at the discretion of the institution.

-DROPPING A COURSE: To drop a concurrent course, students must complete an NNU drop form, available from the Enlightium Academy concurrent course instructor.
-It is the student’s responsibility to complete the form, obtain the required signatures and return the drop form to the NNU.
+To drop a concurrent course, students must complete an NNU drop form, available from the Enlightium Academy concurrent course instructor.
+It is the student’s responsibility to complete the form, obtain the required signatures and submit the form to the NNU.
 The student should notify Enlightium Academy’s Concurrent Course Supervisor of the dropped course..
-Once a form is processed, a “W” (withdraw) will be posted to the student’s NNU transcript.
-A “W” does not effect a student’s GPA.
+Once a form is processed, a “W” (withdrawal) will be posted to the student’s NNU transcript.
+A “W” does not affect a student’s GPA.
 There is no refund for dropped courses if the course is dropped after November 15th.
 Drop forms must be filed on or before the last day of the course.

-TRANSFERRING CREDITS: NNU is accredited by the Northwest Commission on Colleges and Universities; therefore, most other colleges and universities accept NNU credits.
-However, it is the student’s responsibility to consult with the intended college(s) regarding the transferability of any university credits earned.
+NNU is accredited by the Northwest Commission on Colleges and Universities; therefore, most other colleges and universities accept NNU credits.
+However, it is the student’s responsibility to consult with any other intended college(s) regarding the transferability of any university credits earned.
 The NNU Concurrent Credit Program is accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 Credit recognition is the exclusive prerogative of the granting institution.
 Colleges usually accept courses in which students earn a “C” or above, yet many factors affect the decision to accept transfer credit.
 It can be helpful for students to present course syllabi, course descriptions and, if appropriate, coursework completed when meeting with the college official.
 If a college is reluctant to grant credit, the NNU Concurrent Credit Office may be able to help.
 Please contact EA’s Concurrent Credit Program Coordinator Mr. Lambert at firstname.lastname@example.org if you have questions or need assistance.